-Payment is made based on your payment terms, however if you have not provided payment terms in most cases payment is made within 7 business days of the Ministry receiving a correctly completed invoice and timesheet.
+Payment is made based on your payment terms, however if you have not provided payment terms in most cases payment is made within 10 business days of the Ministry receiving a correctly completed invoice and timesheet.

-If you’ve given us a completed invoice and timesheet but you haven’t received payment (remittance advice) after 7 business days, you should call or email us.
+If you’ve given us a completed invoice and timesheet but you haven’t received payment (remittance advice) after 10 business days, you should call or email us at email@example.com

 This page was last updated: